 Data structures and algorithms in Python are two of the most fundamental concepts in computer science.
 They are indispensable tools for any programmer.
 Data structures in Python deal with the organization and storage of data in the memory while a program is processing it.
 On the other hand, Python algorithms refer to the detailed set of instructions that helps in the processing of data for a specific purpose.

 Alternately, it can be said that different data structures are logically utilized by algorithms to work out a particular problem of data analysis.
 Be it a real-world problem or a typical coding-related question, an understanding of data structures and algorithms in Python is crucial if you want to come up with an accurate solution.
 In this article, you will find a detailed discussion of different Python algorithms and data structures.
+If you are interested to learn more about Python, check out our data science courses.

 Learn more: The Six Most Commonly Used Data Structures in R